Updated on April 5th, 2021

 You may be deceived if you trust too much, but you will live in torment if you don’t trust enough.”

 Lessons from travelling solo had prepared me for a number of aspects of lockdown.
-First was to be at peace & enjoy being alone.
+The first was to be at peace & enjoy being alone.
 Next, employing strategies to keep myself occupied.
 In addition, travelling alone as a woman brings a unique perspective.
 You often have to trust complete strangers, while always having an expectation that they have an ulterior motive.
 For me, coronavirus is no different.

 In the supermarket, we have to trust that the person next to us in the queue is not experiencing symptoms.
 We have to assume that the assistant serving us has got into the habit of excellent handwashing.
 After each interaction, we brace ourselves for a week in the hope that each of us is protecting ourselves & therefore each other.